 You can also have the exact opposite where people search for terms like "luxury X".

-8 techniques for finding affiliate keywords with less competition
+How to find affiliate keywords with less competition

 So a lot of these examples are great if you're specifically looking to promote physical products on Amazon or at another retailer.